NHOrus/srwq-compilation/episode-31.md

 You look back as a roar erupts from the ELF camp.
 Climbing into the sky is a blue mech, Grungust-sized, with a familiar-looking tigers face on its chest.
 Lightning flashes, clouds gather....

 And then it starts raining mountains.
-NuBlackAnon !!z6ldXGL61Wm Mon 01 Mar 2010 06:54:56 No.4618100 Report
-Quoted By: >>4618155
->>4617879
-I DEMAND DATABASE
-ROBOTS WITH NO SOULS
-COLLECTING INFORMATION
-also you could put meta commentary about our story.
-Anonymous Mon 01 Mar 2010 06:55:56 No.4618102 Report
-...
-Inb4 Rand attacks Kai and it turns out he have grudge against him from their Aggressor days and says "I never was on your side Katina."
-NuBlackAnon !!z6ldXGL61Wm Mon 01 Mar 2010 06:55:56 No.4618104 Report
->>4618054
-Onre Katina, 31 thread will be your last
-Final Form Laido, SSSRRRRXXXX
-Anonymous Mon 01 Mar 2010 06:56:56 No.4618107 Report
-Quoted By: >>4618162
->>4617879
-Its simple really.

-Give us a second SRX team made up of the J and D originals.
-Anonymous Mon 01 Mar 2010 06:56:56 No.4618108 Report
-Evade!
-Evade!
-Anonymous Mon 01 Mar 2010 06:57:35 No.4618112 Report
->>4617682
-Remove the illegal clone subdomain and all of its files from your server, moot.
-Immediately stop spamming and cloning www.
-AnÒＮｔＡIk .com.
-View SameGoogleiqdbSauceNAO Team Yuuki.png, 191KiB, 691x340
-Anonymous Mon 01 Mar 2010 07:01:56 No.4618133 Report
-Quoted By: >>4618163 >>4618177 >>4618188
-Here it is.
-Not perfect, but I think it should do the job.
-Sciencegar Sciencebolt Mon 01 Mar 2010 07:01:56 No.4618134 Report
-Quoted By: >>4618147 >>4618185
+---

 Russel Bagman sighs as the Guarlion cruises along "Sure has been quiet while Katina's been gone.
 Too quiet, nearly.
 A fella could end up dyin' in bed if it stays like this."

 "..."

 "Wha's wrong, Latooni?
 You missin' her as well?"

 "Certainly not.
 I'm merely concerned as to why the DGG-04 appeared without her.
-It seemed those two were inseper...Contact, behind us.
+It seemed those two were insepar...
+Contact, behind us.
 Evade, Bagman!"

 "Whu-!"
 Russel throws the Guarlion into a spin as missiles fly past.
 He curses as the thing careens through the sky, then switches his sensors.